 For example, a HODLR may purchase a cryptocurrency project at a very early stage and hold for the long-term, regardless of any short-term volatility.
 Most HODLRs have amassed some wealth with Bitcoin, but rather than selling it, intend to hold it over the long-term despite the significant volatility that has occurred over time.

 Choosing the right trading style is an important part of becoming successful in the crypto markets.
-When choosing between different options, it’s important to take into account your financial and employment situation (e.g., do you have the time or capital to commit to full-time day trading or position trading) and your long-term goals (e.g., retirement vs. fun money).
+When choosing between different types of trader options, it’s important to take into account your financial and employment situation (e.g., do you have the time or capital to commit to full-time day trading or position trading) and your long-term goals (e.g., retirement vs. fun money).

 It’s worth noting that active trading may also result in higher risk and tax liability.
 If you hold a crypto asset for less than a year, you must typically pay short-term capital gains tax rates that are equivalent to your ordinary income tax rate.
 Many studies have also shown that active traders tend to lose more than buy-and-hold investors.

-ZenLedger can help you prepare your Crypto Taxes and Accounting and ensure that you’re not overpaying.
+ZenLedger can help you prepare your Crypto Taxes and ensure that you’re not overpaying.
 In fact, you can even find opportunities to harvest tax losses to offset your tax liabilities in the current year.
 You can easily pre-fill popular IRS forms with the right information or even integrate with TurboTax to complete your tax returns.

 The Bottom Line